shreyas-girjapure/Salesforce/Triggers/TriggerConcepts.md

 ## How to choose correct trigger for business scenario ?
 ## What is `merge` dml ?
 ## What happens on `merge` in trigger ?
+## What is a transaction ?
-## How to know if trigger has already executed ?
-How to prevent recursion in triggers ?
+## How to prevent recursion in triggers ?

+    1. If `400` records are inserted.
+Will they be inserted in same execution context / Transaction ?
+Will they share static variables for all `400` records ?

 ## How to write validations on records in trigger ?
-Writing .addError() on record item is a programmatic way of addin validation before dmls.
+Writing .addError() on record item is a programmatic way of adding validation before dmls.
-Simply adding .addError() will restrict from any dml.
+Simply adding `.addError()` will restrict from any dml.

 Example :
 ```SQL